Neunerlei/docker-images/docs/nginx.md

 * `/etc/nginx/snippets/before.d/`: Included at the beginning of the `server` block.
 Good for `map` directives or other server-level settings.
 * `/etc/nginx/snippets/after.d/`: Included at the end of the `server` block.
 Good for general `location` blocks (e.g., for `/robots.txt`).
 * `/etc/nginx/snippets/proxy.d/${KEY}-*.conf`: A location-specific hook!
 Files placed here will be included *inside* the `location` block for that specific service.
 This is perfect for adding custom headers or caching rules for a single backend.
+Note, that the `${KEY}` will be resolved in lowercase, so if your service key is `API`, the file must be named `api-proxy.conf`.

 **Example: Adding a custom header to a single backend**